rchacon/sms-service/README.md

 $ pip install -r requirements.txt
 ```

-Add google credentials to `.gvoice`
+`pygooglevoice` creates a `.gvoice` in your home directory where you add your google credentials.

-The scraper uses the environment variable `MONGO_URI` for connecting to mongo.
+The scraper and web application use the environment variable `MONGO_URI` for connecting to mongo.

 ```
 $ export MONGO_URI=<MONGO_URI>